 - We encourage the children to take pride in the presentation of their written work and develop a neat and correctly formatted cursive handwriting style. - In the Foundation Stage children develop their five motor skills.
-Children are encouraged to practise the correct formation through tracing and copying over letters. - The upstroke handwriting style is taught across the school.
-In Year 1 and Year 2 joins are introduced linked to spelling patterns. - Handwriting is taught on a regular basis.
+Children are encouraged to begin to practise the correct formation of letters. - The upstroke handwriting style is taught across the school.
+In KS1, joins are introduced. - Handwriting is taught on a regular basis.
 In all the classrooms the correctly formed handwriting style is displayed and modelled by both teachers and learning support assistants.

-• In Year 2 the children who show they are able to consistently write with neat, joined and cursive writing are awarded with a pen license.
+• In Year 2 the children who show they are able to consistently write with neat, joined and cursive writing as well as have a good grasp of spelling, are awarded with a pen license.

-CROSS CURRICULAR LITERACY OPPORTUNITIES
+CROSS-CURRICULAR LITERACY OPPORTUNITIES

-All teachers plan together creatively to make cross curricular links through a thematic approach.
+All teachers plan together creatively to make cross-curricular links through a thematic approach.
 They plan for children to practice and apply the skills, knowledge and understanding acquired through literacy to other areas of the curriculum.